suzmas/my_portfolio/_posts/2017-02-10-chrome-dev-tools-1.markdown

 Sections:
-Device Mode- Build fully responsive websites by simulating their screen sizes, capablitlies, and resolutions.
+Device Mode- Build fully responsive websites by simulating their screen sizes, capabilities, and resolutions.
 Responsively design by inspecting CSS media queries--> includes a screen emulator, can save presets, etc.

 What Do DevTools have to offer?

--device mode- build responsive, mobile first websites -elements panel- manipulate the DOM in real time -console panel- debug and interact with javascript on the page -sources panel- debug w/ breakpoints
+-device mode- build responsive, mobile first websites -elements panel- manipulate the DOM in real time -console panel- debug and interact with javascript on the page -sources panel- debug w/ breakpoints, connect your local files (w/workspace) to use as code editor -network panel- optimize page load performance and debug request issues -performance panel- improve performance by recording the events that happen during use of site -memory panel- explore memory usage and track down leaks -application panel- inspect resources that are loades, including Web SQL dbs, local & session storage, cookies, cache, images, fonts, & stylesheets
+-security panel- debug content issues, certificate problems, and more